Claude Jade: The 1980s in film and TV

-In the 1980s Jade moved to Moscow for three years with her husband Bernard Coste, a French diplomat, and her son Pierre Coste (born in 1976).
+In the 1980s, Jade moved to Moscow for three years with her husband Bernard Coste, a French diplomat, and her son Pierre Coste (born 1976).
 She starred in two Soviet films.
-In Teheran 43 (1981) she played the mysterious terrorist Françoise, with Alain Delon and an international cast.
-For Sergei Yutkevich's Lenin in Paris (1981), she played the French Bolshevik Inessa Armand, although without the rumored love affair with Vladimir Lenin.
+In Teheran 43 (1981), she played the mysterious terrorist Françoise, with Alain Delon and an international cast.
+For Sergei Yutkevich's Lenin in Paris (1981), she played the French Bolshevik Inessa Armand, but without the rumored love affair with Vladimir Lenin.